webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Creatures-NPCs/Mechanical-Soldier.md

 ---
 aliases:
   - Mechanical Soldier
 tags:
   - Compendium/CSRD/en/Creatures-NPCs
   - Creature
   - Creature/Kind/Creature
   - Creature/Level/4
   - Creature/Armor/3
   - Creature/Health/15
+title: Mechanical Soldier
+collection: Creatures-NPCs
+kind: Compendium
 ---
 ## Mechanical Soldier
 Clockwork automatons powered by steam, these mechanical men patrol about and guard locations of importance to their makers.
 Lanky and awkward in their movements, these quasi-humanoid automatons stand almost 8 feet (2 m) tall.
 In their three-fingered hands, they wield a variety of weapons.
 A few people have wondered if a gear-driven soldier could ever truly attain sentience.
 Most scoff at the suggestion, but is that a gleam in the glass lens of its eye?